Sher-Chowdhury/vagrant-openldap/README.md

 #### openldap-client01 server

-This vm is where you do most (if not all) your practicing for the RHCSA exam.
+This vm is where you do all of your practicing for the RHCSA exam.

+There are 2 ways to build this VM.

+1. End-result state - This is the default state that is built when you ran the "vagrant up" command earlier on.
+In this mode, this vm has openldap and nfs clients already set up and in a working state.
+This will give you an idea of what to expect when everthing is working.
+2. Vanilla state - In this state, openldap-client01 is just a generic centos7 machine and it's up to you to perform the tasks needed so that it mimicks the End-result state.

 E.g. from your macbook/laptop/desktop, open up a bash (or git-bash) terminal, cd into the directory contains the file "Vagrantfile", then run: